 Hey Reader, While I don't often think to check in on Reddit, every now and then I come across a post that feels like a fun version of a pillow fight.
 I couldn't wait to check out how people responded to this one.
 I wouldn’t have posted that.But I’ve thought it.
 Especially in the days when my book stack was overflowing with nonfiction titles I felt like I should read—books on mindset, habits, business, personal growth.
 I’d scroll right past a novel I wanted to read, because… what would that do...

-24 days ago • 2 min read
+about 2 months ago • 2 min read

 Hey Reader, Thanks so much for the responses to last week's newsletter How I Finished The Count of Monte Cristo (Without Losing My Mind)!
 Some of you asked how to go about picking a book that lends itself to using AI as a companion.
 First of all, picking a book to read with AI isn’t about finding the hardest thing you can survive.
 Instead, choose a book that sparks curiosity.
 Perhaps you wonder what all the fuss is about.
 For me, reading The Count of Monte Cristo was a little about Fear of...

-about 1 month ago • 3 min read
+about 2 months ago • 3 min read

 Hey Reader, Everyone name-drops The Count of Monte Cristo like it’s a universal rite of passage.
 But most people I know haven’t actually finished it.
 I did.
 And…wow.
 This was one of my "stretch reads" for 2025—a personal challenge to finally tackle the kind of book I’d long sidestepped: big, intimidating, widely referenced classics.
 And Monte Cristo was the one that almost broke me.
 I started with one of those free Kindle versions.
 Didn’t realize how wildly different translations could be.
 A...